 Lasting Power of Attorney:

-You should choose someone that you (ideally know) and trust, to make decisions on your behalf about things such as your property and financial affairs and/or health and welfare.
+You should choose someone that you (ideally know) and trust to make decisions on your behalf about things such as property and financial affairs and/or health and welfare.

-The POA (Power of attorney) can be drawn up at any time while you have mental capacity.
-Once registered with the Office of the Public Guardian, the property and affairs LPA can be used by the attorneys to make decisions when you lack mental capacity ( and also whilst you have mental capacity) unless restricted.(you decide)
+The LPOA can be drawn up at any time while you have mental capacity.
+Once registered with the Office of the Public Guardian the property and affairs LPA can be used by the attorneys to make decisions when you lack mental capacity (and also whilst you have mental capacity).

-No LPOA when you need one? – Here’s what happens
+No LPOA when you need one? – Then the Deputy decides

-A deputy is not a sheriff’s assistant in the Wild West.
-In this instance they are a person/or persons appointed by the Court of Protection to manage the property/finances and/or to make decisions regarding the health and welfare issues for the Donor (who lacks the mental capacity to manage these things for themselves).
+In this instance, a deputy is not a sheriff’s assistant in the Wild West. they are a person/or persons appointed by the Court of Protection to manage the finances and make decisions regarding the health and welfare issues for the Donor who lacks the mental capacity to do so for themselves.
 A Deputy can only act under a court order from the Court of Protection.
 This order sets out the Deputy’s powers and entitles the Deputy to act on behalf of the person lacking capacity

 A Deputy will not be required if the person lacking capacity has previously made a Enduring or Lasting Power of Attorney